Oneirical/bevy_tgfp/tutorial/3-getting-chased-around.md

 }
 ```

-TODO image
+{{ image(src="https://raw.githubusercontent.com/Oneirical/oneirical.github.io/main/3-getting-chased-around/msaafixed.png", alt="The player in the centre of the cage, with the artefacts fixed.",
+         position="center", style="border-radius: 8px;") }}

 Much better.
-If you'd like to see how the fully reorganized code looks like, check in [`tutorial/source_code/3-getting-chased-around/3.1-reorganized`](TODO).
+If you'd like to see how the fully reorganized code looks like, check in [`tutorial/source_code/3-getting-chased-around/3.1-reorganized`](https://github.com/Oneirical/bevy_tgfp/tree/master/tutorial/source_code/3-getting-chased-around/3.1-reorganized).

 # Detecting the Happening of Things - Events